 between short, medium, and heavy wool.

-environment of their Andean homeland, North American owners will
+of their Andean homeland, North American owners will find them

 What Are They Used For?